catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 Packer supports a number of `builders`_ for different target platforms including Amazon EC2 AMI images, VirtualBox and VMware.
-When building images for the Catalyst Cloud you will be using the `OpenStack builder`_.
+When building images for the Sky TV you will be using the `OpenStack builder`_.

 Provisioners
 ============